 The abilities of bank owned life insurance have grown substantially since its inception; although it is still an investment vehicle of choice to fund the benefits packages of upper-echelon management and other employees.
 The primary attributes have of course stayed the same; they’ve just acted as a sort of springboard from which additional properties grew:

 While the ins-and-outs of bank owned life insurance isn’t exactly like navigating a minefield, all it takes is one misstep to have you spending more than necessary to secure an optimal situation.
 A no-obligation consultation with a senior consultant at BeamaLife can apprise you of important guidelines like making sure the BOLI is limited to highly compensated employees, obtaining consent from the employees you’ve targeted for the policy, and informing these employees of the amount, the possible uses and the extent of the policy on which you’ll be paying premiums and administrative fees.
-We have set up and are managing thousands of Split Dollar, Deferred Compensation, Defined Benefit and other Executive Bonus Plans across the country for last 17 years.
+We have set up and are managing many Split Dollar, Deferred Compensation, Defined Benefit and other Executive Bonus Plans across the country for last 17 years.
 Please call (877) 972-3262 or contact us for the further information.